-Home care group, Allied has been sold just weeks after the Care Quality Commission (CQC) warned that it was on the brink of bankruptcy.
+Home care group, Allied Healthcare, has been sold just weeks after the Care Quality Commission (CQC) warned that it was on the brink of bankruptcy.

 Ian Munro, CRG group chief executive, said: “The ultimate priority for CRG is to offer an unrivalled continuity of care for all Allied Healthcare service users and provide a stable and supportive environment for all carers who will continue to deliver services across all contracts.

 “The Allied Healthcare name will not change – it’s very much business as usual.”